-The Sternberg Museum of Natural History has a unique history that began with the combination of two separate university museums and the herbarium in the 1990’s.
+The Sternberg Museum of Natural History has a unique history that began with the combination of two separate university museums and the herbarium in the 1990s.
 Creating an appreciation for our natural history is our mission.
-To get an idea of who we are and what we are about please feel free to check out one of our newsletters.

 Sternberg spent the remainder of his life developing the public and education portion of the museum as well as the paleontology and geology research collections.

 Intended primarily as an academic support facility, the museum soon became a significant attraction.
 Local and regional citizens brought guests, and school teachers throughout western Kansas scheduled field trips to visit the growing museum.
 One of the most noted specimens of the museum is an exceptionally well-preserved Gillicus within a Xiphactinus, collected by Sternberg in 1952, known worldwide as the fish-within-a-fish.

 After Sternberg’s death in 1969, the Sternberg Geology Club petitioned the university for the public portion of the museum to be named in honor of the Sternberg family.
 In the 1970s, the administration of Sternberg Memorial Museum began to emphasize tourism and education as a part of the operation of the museum.
 A mission that stresses the use of collections, as educational resources for persons of all ages, including school children, university students and faculty, local citizens, and tourists.

 The continued growth of the museum led to a lack of collection space, overcrowded displays, reduced research space, and limited public access.
 Furthermore, as a result of the FHSU campus being situated on the flood plain, museum specimens were water damaged on several occasions.
 With collections stored in multiple buildings, proper conservation and environmental control were difficult.
 By the Mid 1980s the university administration

 recognized the potential benefits of Sternberg Museum moving to a location offering more public exhibits, safe research and collection space, easier access, and great visibility.